 How To Feed Parrots Lettuce

-Remember, even dark leaves that contain antioxidants, vitamins, and minerals won’t be enough to meet a parrot’s calorie and nutritional requirements alone.
+One or two lettuce leaves per serving is sufficient.
+Even dark leaves, which contain antioxidants, vitamins, and minerals, won’t be enough to meet a parrot’s calorie and nutritional requirements.